igorgsduarte/firebase-rollback-hosting-action/README.md

 a preview channel and its ID will be auto-generated per branch or PR.
 If you set it to **`live`**, the action deploys to the live channel of your default Hosting site.

-_You usually want to leave this blank_ so that each PR gets its own preview channel.
+_You usually want to leave this blank_ so that each PR gets its preview channel.
 An exception might be that you always want to deploy a certain branch to a long-lived preview channel (for example, you may want to deploy every commit from your `next` branch to a `preprod` preview channel).

 ### `versionName` _{string}_

-The versionName of the deployed version of site to rollback.
-If you leave this blank, the action will return all version and current active version on outputs.
+The versionName of the deployed version of the site to roll back.
+If you leave this blank, the action will return all versions and the currently active version on outputs.

-If you specify, will be rollback to version.
+If you specify, will be rollback to the version.

 ### `entryPoint` _{string}_